TxUniverse/elevatezoom/README.md

 </script>
 ```

-For more information on how to setup and customise, [check the examples](http://www.elevateweb.co.uk/image-zoom/examples).
+For more information on how to setup and customise, [check the original projects examples](http://www.elevateweb.co.uk/image-zoom/examples).
+We have removed many options that we felt were not needed for our project.

 ## License
 MIT licenses.